iloveyii/api_products/README.md

 - We will use Ubuntu as operating system for all installations below, but it should work on any operating system.
 - Install mongodb `sudo apt update & sudo apt install mongodb -y`
 - Clone the repo `git clone https://github.com/iloveyii/api_products.git`
-- Inside both apps (i.e frontend and backend) copy the corresponiding .env-example to .env (change mongo credentials is you have different settings for it on your system)
+- Inside both apps (i.e frontend and backend) copy the corresponiding .env-example to .env (change mongo credentials if you have different settings for it on your system)
 - Install packages in both backend and frontend by cd to backend or frontend and then `npm i` and then run both applications as `npm start`
 - The frontend application will open browser, simply click login and you will see the Dashboard.
-- Click Puzzle menu in the side bar to see the frontend application in action
+- Click Puzzle menu in the side bar to see the frontend application in action.
+You can change rows and cols and click reset button
 - Click Dashboard menu in the side bar to see the data from API endpoint